High order symplectic partitioned Lie group methods: Acknowledgements

 \section{Acknowledgements}

 We would like to thank our supervisor, Brynjulf Owren, for encouragement and many helpful discussions.
 We would also like to thank Klas Modin for fruitful discussions leading to the writing of this paper.
+Finally, we would like to thank the two anonymous referees for helpful comments and suggestions.
 The research was supported by the Research Council of Norway, and by a Marie Curie International Research Staff Exchange Scheme Fellowship within the 7th European Community Framework Programme.